-Attribute Name Presence Value Verification

-countryName MUST The two-letter ISO 3166-1 country code for Section

-the country in which the CA's place of 3.2.2.3

-business is located.

-stateOrProvinceName MAY If present, the CA's state or province Section

-information.
-3.2.2.1

-localityName MAY If present, the CA's locality.
-Section

-3.2.2.1

-postalCode MAY If present, the CA's zip or postal Section

-information.
-3.2.2.1

-streetAddress MAY If present, the CA's street address.
-Multiple Section

-instances MAY be present.
-3.2.2.1

-organizationName MUST The CA's name or DBA.
-The CA MAY Section

-include information in this field that differs 3.2.2.2

-slightly from the verified name, such as

-common variations or abbreviations,

-provided that the CA documents the

-difference and any abbreviations used are

-locally accepted abbreviations; e.g. if the

-official record shows "Company Name

-Incorporated", the CA MAY use "Company

-Name Inc." or "Company Name".
+Attribute Name Presence Value Verific ation countryName MUST The two-letter ISO 3166-1 country code for the country in which the CA's place of business is located.
+Section 3.2.2.3 stateOrProvinceName MAY If present, the CA's state or province information.
+Section 3.2.2.1 localityName MAY If present, the CA's locality.
+Section 3.2.2.1 postalCode MAY If present, the CA's zip or postal information.
+Section 3.2.2.1 streetAddress MAY If present, the CA's street address.
+Multiple instances MAY be present.
+Section 3.2.2.1 organizationName MUST The CA's name or DBA.
+The CA MAY include information in this field that differs slightly from the verified name, such as common variations or abbreviations, provided that the CA documents the difference and any abbreviations used are locally accepted abbreviations; e.g. if the official record shows "Company Name Incorporated", the CA MAY use "Company Name Inc." or "Company Name".
+Section 3.2.2.2 organizationalUnitNa me This attribute MUST NOT be included in Root CA Certificates defined in Section 7.1.2.1 or TLS Subordinate CA Certificates defined in Section 7.1.2.5 or Technically- Constrained TLS

-Attribute Name Presence Value Verification organizationalUnitName This attribute MUST NOT be included in Root CA Certificates defined in Section 7.1.2.1 or TLS Subordinate CA Certificates defined in Section 7.1.2.5 or Technically- Constrained TLS Subordinate CA Certificates defined in Section 7.1.2.6.
-This attribute SHOULD - - commonName NOT be included in other types of CA Certificates.
-MUST The contents SHOULD be an identifier for the certificate such that the certificate's Any other attribute NOT RECOMMENDED Name is unique across all certificates issued by the issuing certificate.
-See Section 7.1.4.4
+Attribute Name Presence Value Verific ation Subordinate CA Certificates defined in Section 7.1.2.6.
+This attribute SHOULD NOT be included in other types of CA Certificates. commonName MUST The contents SHOULD be an identifier for the certificate such that the certificate's Name is unique across all certificates issued by the issuing certificate.
+Any other attribute NOT RECOMMENDE D - See Section 7.1.4.4